EQEmu/eqemu-docs-v2/docs/README.md

 !!! info

-    If you see anything that is missing or could be improved, please feel free to [contribute](https://github.com/EQEmu/eqemu-docs-v2) and feel free to submit pull requests!
+    If you see anything that is missing or could be improved in the documenation, please feel free to [contribute](https://github.com/EQEmu/eqemu-docs-v2) and feel free to submit pull requests!
 Merged pull requests immediately publish to these docs.

     The information presented represents the commitment of countless hours of coding and documentation by a large, passionate, open-source community.

-    The breadth of information compiled in the documentation is the accumulation of open source community members dating back to early 2000's.
+    The breadth of information compiled in the documentation is the accumulation of open source community members dating back to early 2000s.

     The purpose of this platform is to allow a scalable transfer of knowledge and information regarding this massive project.